Commercial Energy Efficiency Assessments

 Part J6 – Artificial Lighting and Power

 Part J7 – Heated Water Supply and Swimming Pool and Spa Pool Plant and

 Part J8 – Facilities for Energy Monitoring

-Conducting a JV3 Assessment by an experienced and qualified energy efficiency consultant, uses a dedicated and approved software to evaluate the whole building – allowing certain over-performing areas to compensate for other areas that may not be performing as well, i.e. windows.
-In the majority of cases, the JV3 Assessment delivers a much better glazing result and the additional cost of undergoing this assessment is normally well below the cost of installing improved glazing.
+Conducting a JV3 Assessment by an experienced and qualified energy efficiency consultant, uses a dedicated and approved software to evaluate the whole building.
+JV3 assessment allows the use of photovoltaic solar panels to offset greenhouse gas emissions, allowing certain over-performing areas to compensate for other areas that may not be performing as well, i.e. windows.
+In the majority of cases, the JV3 Assessment delivers a much better glazing result, and the additional cost of undergoing this assessment is normally well below the cost of installing improved glazing.

 Childcare Centre Energy Reports

 At Fry Energywise, our Childcare Centre Energy Reports are tailored to address the unique needs of early learning environments.
 We understand that improving energy efficiency in childcare centres is not just a compliance requirement but a strategic approach to reduce operational costs.
 Our comprehensive energy reports focus on key areas such as enhancing the building fabric, upgrading window performance, and improving building sealing.
 We also evaluate and recommend the use of energy-efficient air conditioning and ventilation systems alongside energy-saving lighting solutions.
 By optimising these elements, we not only ensure your centre meets mandatory standards but also help create a more sustainable, cost-effective, and comfortable environment for the little ones to learn and grow.